konsumer/gatsby-starter-bootstrap-netlify/README.md

 ### Configuration

 Set your site's title in `gatsby-config.js`.
-Edit your pages with netlify CMS.
+If you set `disqus` to your id, it will be used for your comments, otherwise it will be left out. `author` and `authorLink` aren't currently used for anything, but maybe later.

 ### Theming